bkubwimana/tegra_monitor/README.md

 ## Temperature Impact Analysis

-We conducted a comprehensive analysis of model performance across different temperature settings (0.0, 0.3, and 0.6) for AIME I 2025.
+We conducted a comprehensive analysis of model performance across different temperature settings (0.0, 0.3, and 0.6) for AIME 2025.
+The result of AIME I 2025 is shown below:

 ![Result-Temperaturet](images/Result-Temperature.jpg)